 Chairman Reece asked if there were any questions or comments from the Public regarding this request.
-Hearing none, Chairman Reece asked for a motion.
+Hearing none, Chairman Reece asked if the Planning Commission had any future questions.
+Commissioner Tolle noted, for the benefit of the public in attendance, that all of the plans discussed tonight are available on the City's Website.